-Undertakings aim to allow the nurse or midwife to demonstrate that there is no longer a need to restrict their practice, because they no longer present any risk to patients.
+This lets them demonstrate that there is no longer a need to restrict their practice, because they no longer present any risk to patients.

 Undertakings may be recommended in cases which, if they were being considered at a hearing, would involve:

 - lack of competence

 - misconduct (particularly where the conduct related to clinical practice)